 We’re all in it together.
 To help you thrive, we offer the following features and services so that you can earn your PhD in Human and Social Services, PhD in Education, or Doctor of Education (EdD) while taking care of your family, your job, and your own well-being.

 At Walden, you can choose your course load from term to term.
 You could register for only one course, add an extra course when you have more time, or take a term off when your priorities change.
-You’ll work with your academic advisor to create a plan that fits your life, especially when you experience a change that affects how much time you can commit to your studies.
+You’ll work with your student success advisor to create a plan that fits your life, especially when you experience a change that affects how much time you can commit to your studies.

 In-person residencies are a necessary and useful part of your doctoral program, and we want you to make the most of them.
 To that end, we hold residencies each year in places that kids would also enjoy visiting, including Orlando and Anaheim, California.
 While you are learning and networking, your children can be enjoying themselves in the pool or at a theme park.

 As a new doctoral student, you may have questions or just need some advice.
 At Walden you are never alone on your journey.
 Request a doctoral peer mentor from a list of current doctoral students who will provide guidance and support in the beginning stages of your program.

 To help you succeed as you balance work, family, and your studies, our Writing Center offers the WriteCast podcasts on a variety of writing-related topics including Favorite Apps to Save You Time and The Literature Review: Tackling the Hard Questions.
 Our Academic Skills Center offers the Savvy Student podcasts on topics to support your success, such as Statistics Anxiety and Perfectionism.
 You can listen while you are driving, exercising, or waiting for an appointment, allowing you to learn and grow at a time that fits your schedule.